Appropedia/docker-images/README.md

 Docker images in this repository:
 - Minimal local image - Includes the MediaWiki server configured to run locally.
 Includes text from articles only.
-Images and files are accessed from appropedia.org directly.
+Images and files are not provided.
 - Full local image - Includes the MediaWiki server configured to run locally.
 Includes text from articles, images and other media files.